Reusing content with Hippo CMS

 On the homepage the visitor can click on a link to see which rental locations are temporarily closes.
 This is to inform customers who use the rental product frequently, that their location is temporarily closed but will be available again.
 The list, which is hopefully empty, is a result of a query on all rental locations with the special field enabled for "temporarily closed".

 Now this is only the content reuse within the site itself.
-We have also created an HST component that produces a list of all rental locations in KML format.
+We have also created a Hippo Site Toolkit component that produces a list of all rental locations in KML format.
 This XML output can be used to import into Google Maps to display a map of all rental locations on an external site.
 There are also plans to create mobile phone applications to find a rental location near you or a dynamically generated PDF that lists all the rental locations.

 All these views are using the same datasource: the documents that represent the rental locations.
 Every view is generated at request which means that updates are immediately visible.